ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 3. retrieve user data from the session
 4. if anything goes wrong, it will redirect to the login page

+With this understanding of session-based authentication, we can dive deeper into how each step of the authentication process works...

 ## Detailed Authentication Flow

 Let's break down each step of the authentication process in detail: